bclarke329/dnd-backend-/README.md

 -----------
 To open the application:

-Fork and Clone this repository
+Fork and clone this repository

-Fork and clone the backend repository "https://github.com/bclarke329/dnd-backend-"
+Fork and clone frontend repository

 Make sure both tabs are open in your terminal